 RELATED: The Benefits Of Using A Foam Roller

 This is why many new runners or runners upping their mileage and hill efforts often have IT band injuries.
 After dealing with your IT band syndrome, ease back into running every other day and with short runs.
 IT band syndrome is unique in that it doesn’t typically hurt when running fast, likely because the leg doesn’t spend as much time in the dangerous impingement zone when sprinting.
 That means that as you come back from an injury, you can start with short fast intervals and slowly add volume.

 It seems like everyone has IT band syndrome or just regular IT band tightness these days, but it may really be that we finally understand what was previously thought to be simple knee pain.

 “It’s kind of like concussions and what we’re going through with concussions now.
-It’s been an epidemic forever, but we’re just diagnosing it now,” said Khaund.
+It’s been an epidemic forever, but we’re just diagnosing it now,” Khaund said.

 About The Author:

 Kelly Dunleavy O’Mara is a journalist/reporter and former professional triathlete.
 She lives in the San Francisco Bay Area and writes for a number of magazines, newspapers, and websites.
 You can read more about her at www.sunnyrunning.com.